hqjs/hq/README.md

 ⚠️  Previous content of `dist` folder will be erased.

-⚠️  This feature is experimental raise an [issue](https://github.com/hqjs/hq/issues) if you experience a problem.

 # Why hq?

 There are many development tools out there, including `browserify`, `webpack`, `rollup` and `parcel`, that provide development servers.
 But all of them rely on bundling.
 While bundling might still be usefull for production, it makes the development experience quite a struggle.